Simin Meydani: Education

-Meydani was born in Tehran, Iran, where she atteneded Hadaf High School.
+Meydani was born in Tehran, Iran, where she attended Hadaf High School.
 She received her D.V.M. degree in Veterinary Medicine from University of Tehran in 1975, a master's degree in nutrition from Colorado State University in 1977 and a Doctor of Nutrition degree from Iowa State University in 1981.

 Career

 Meydani was a Postdoctoral Research Fellow in Nutrition at the Harvard School of Public Health from 1981 to 1983 and then was appointed Senior Research Associate in the Department of Biology at Brandeis University from 1983 to 1984.
 She additionally earned a certificate in Molecular Immunology at the Marine Biological Laboratory, Woods Hole, MA in 1985.

-In 1984, Meydani joined the Human Nutrition Research Center on Aging (HNRCA) at Tufts University, later becoming Lab Director of the Nutritional Immunology Laboratory at the Center in 1990.
+In 1984, Meydani joined the Human Nutrition Research Center on Aging (HNRCA) at Tufts University, later becoming Lab Director of the Nutritional Immunology Laboratory in 1990.
+Over the ensuing decades she advanced through scientific leadership roles at the Center, becoming Associate Director in 2005 and serving as Director of the Jean Mayer USDA Human Nutrition Research Center on Aging from 2009 to 2023.
+During this period, she also held academic appointments at Tufts University’s Friedman School of Nutrition Science and Policy (Assistant Professor from 1984, Associate Professor from 1989, and Professor of Nutrition from 1994) and at the Sackler Graduate School of Biomedical Sciences, where she has been Professor of Immunology since 1996.
 She was also a Hedwig van Amerigen Executive Leadership fellow in the Academic Medicine Program at Drexel University College of Medicine in Philadelphia, PA in 2006.

-Meydani was named the Vice Provost for research in September 2016.
+Meydani was named the Vice Provost for research at Tufts University in September 2016, a role she held through 2019, serving on the Tufts University President’s Senior Staff and leading the university-wide Strategic Plan for Research and Scholarship.
+She was later named Emeritus Professor in 2023 and Research Professor at the Friedman School of Nutrition Science and Policy.
+In 2022, she founded VF24 Inc., a company developing plant-based, evidence-informed nutritional solutions targeting obesity and healthy aging.